 Each of these column headers can be clicked to sort your projects by ascending or descending order to help you prioritize your workload in several ways.

-Gain insights on popular project types
+Learn your popular project types

 Getting a sense of your most popular project types allows you to focus more energy into marketing those services that are most popular, or alternatively, put more energy into those that are less popular.
 To gain this insight, select the Active Projects bucket in your pipeline and click the Project Type column header to see all projects in each category grouped together in alphabetical order.